-Shark control and protecting non-target marine life
+Protecting non-target marine life

-The methods developed by the Shark Control Program (SCP) provide a level of human protection, but small numbers of other non-target marine animals, also known as ‘bycatch’ can be accidentally caught in SCP equipment.
+The methods developed by the Shark Control Program (SCP) provide a level of human protection, but small numbers of other non-target marine animals, also known as ‘bycatch’ can be caught in SCP equipment.
 Fisheries Queensland is committed to investigating all avenues to minimise impacts on non-target species.

 - using drumlines instead of nets when possible

-- releasing non-dangerous sharks
+- releasing non-dangerous sharks alive if possible

-Marine Animal Release Teams
+Marine Animal Release Teams (MART)

-Fisheries Queensland is committed to minimising impacts on non-target species and has established Marine Animal Release Teams (MARTs) in The Gold Coast, Sunshine Coast and Mackay.
+Fisheries Queensland is committed to minimising impacts on non-target species and has established MART in the Gold Coast, Sunshine Coast and Mackay.

 Volunteer whale observers

-To support the MART teams, Fisheries Queensland enlists 'volunteer whale observers has helped reduce the amount of false reports of entanglements.
+Information from volunteer whale observers has helped reduce the amount of false reports of entanglements.
 Early notification is key to successfully freeing an entangled animal.
 Following a confirmed notification, MART can effectively deploy their resources to give an entangled animal the best chance of survival.

-Reporting marine life caught in equipment
+Reporting marine life caught in SCP equipment

 If you see an animal caught in shark control program equipment or notice equipment has broken free, contact the SCP hotline on 1800 806 891 (free call within Queensland).